absm-art/absm.art.io/README.md

 This site is hosted on Github Pages.
-It uses Hugo to generate resources for Github to build.
+It uses Jekyll to generate resources for Github to build.

 You are currently viewing the Readme File.